Can Infosys Limited (INFY) Remain Competitive?

 Wedbush, on the other hand, stated in their research note that they expect to see INFY reach a price target of $14, previously predicting the price at $12.
 The rating they have provided for INFY stocks is “Outperform” according to the report published on July 16th, 2020.

-Volatility was left at 1.82%, however, over the last 30 days, the volatility rate increased by 2.12%, as shares sank -7.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +19.10% upper at present.
+Volatility was left at 1.81%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares surge +2.11% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +24.28% upper at present.

 Stock Fundamentals for INFY